 In addition to saving money and avoiding plastic bottles, having a water jug with you makes for quick and easy fill-up of your water bottle while on the road and before heading out on a hike.
 It’s also a smart thing to have in case you break down or run out of gas.
 The GSI Outdoors Folding Water Cube holds 15 liters of water and has a convenient tap handle that prevents spilling.

-Consider an insulated coffee flask your co-pilot and top road trip essential for keeping coffee and tea hot on sunrise drives, or making sure your beverage stays cold on hot days.
+Consider an insulated coffee mug your co-pilot and top road trip essential for keeping coffee and tea hot on sunrise drives, or making sure your beverage stays cold on hot days.

 Saying no to single use plastics is easy when you have a reusable utensil set with you.
 This To-Go Ware Bamboo Utensil Set comes in a handy holder and is perfect for on the go meals whether you’re road tripping or not.

 A set of small quick-dry towels is a great zero waste alternative for wiping your hands and cleaning up messes and spills.
-A box of tissues or roll of paper towels works too.
+A roll of paper towels works too.